Bob Roger

 Robert William Roger (14 June 1928 – 17 December 2002) was an English international motorcycle speedway rider.

 Speedway career

 Roger reached the final of the Speedway World Championship in the 1957 Individual Speedway World Championship.

-He rode in the top tier of British Speedway from 1951-1962, riding primarily for Swindon Robins.
+Roger rode in the top tier of British Speedway from 1951 to 1962, riding primarily for Swindon Robins.

 In 1951, the Exeter Falcons signed Roger, on loan from New Cross Rangers and with both Don Hardy and Goog Hoskin riding well, the team secured runner-up spot in the league and won the third tier National Trophy.